pmmmwh/react-refresh-webpack-plugin/docs/TROUBLESHOOTING.md

 # Troubleshooting

+## Coming from `react-hot-loader`

+If you are coming from `react-hot-loader`, before using the plugin, you have to ensure that you've completely erased the integration of RHL from your app:

+- Removed the `react-hot-loader/babel` Babel plugin (from Babel config variants or Webpack config)
+- Removed the `react-hot-loader/patch` Webpack entry
+- Removed the `react-hot-loader/webpack` Webpack loader
+- Removed the alias of `react-dom` to `@hot-loader/react-dom` (from `package.json` or Webpack config)
+- Removed imports and their usages from `react-hot-loader`

+This has to be done because, internally, `react-hot-loader` intercepts and reconciles the React tree before React can try to re-render it.
+That in turn breaks mechanisms the plugin depends on to deliver the experience.

 ## Compatibility with IE11 (`webpack-dev-server` only)

 If you need to develop on IE11, you will need to polyfill the DOM URL API.